 SPERI values diversity in both intellectual and people terms.
 We are committed to recognising the important intellectual contributions that female, LGBTQ, racial and ethnic minority and international scholars make to the field of political economy.

-Details of current job vacancies can be found below.
+Details of current opportunities and vacancies can be found below.

 If you are a prospective doctoral student, please read through our profile pages, current projects section and our thematic priorities which outline the areas of research we are interested in supervising.
 If you have an idea for a thesis, please contact the person who you think may be a potential supervisor – details of our team and their research interests are here.